huajian1069/non-convex-optimisation/README.tex.md

-$\begin{document}

-\title{non-convex optimisation: cma-es with gradients}
+# non-convex optimisation: cma-es with gradients
-\author{Huajian Qiu}
-\date{April 2020}

-\maketitle

-\section{Introduction}
+#### Huajian Qiu
+#### April 2020

+## Introduction
 A mathematical optimisation problem has the general form
-\begin{flushleft}
+$\begin{flushleft}
 \hspace{4cm} minimize $f_0(x)$         \\
 \hspace{4cm} subject to $f_i(x) \leq b_i, i=1, ..., m.$
-\end{flushleft}
+\end{flushleft}$

 One relative simple case with nice property is called convex optimisation problem, in which the objective and constraint functions are convex, which means they satisfy the inequality
-\[ f_i(\alpha x + \beta y) \leq \alpha f_i(x) + \beta f_i(y), i=0, ..., m. \]
+$\[ f_i(\alpha x + \beta y) \leq \alpha f_i(x) + \beta f_i(y), i=0, ..., m. \]$

-With $\alpha + \beta = 1, \alpha, \beta \geq 0$.
+With $$\alpha + \beta = 1, \alpha, \beta \geq 0$$.
 Notice, the linear programming is a special case of convex optimisation: equality replaces the more general inequality.

 Nevertheless, in the context of neural network training and computer version challenges, the objective function is almost always non-linear and non-convex.
 Traditional techniques for general non-convex problems involve compromises.
 Local optimisation methods, like gradient descent, provide no information about distance to global optimum.
 Global optimisation method has worst-case complexity growing exponentially with problem size.
 As the abstraction of real CV problems, we could assume the objective function is non-convex, differentiable, and there are no constraint functions.
 The pursuing of better optimisation method should be based on these assumptions.

-In this project, I work on improving a global optimisation method-covariance matrix adaptation evolution strategy(CMA-ES) by exploiting \textbf{differentiablity}.
+In this project, I work on improving a global optimisation method-covariance matrix adaptation evolution strategy(CMA-ES) by exploiting $\textbf{differentiablity}$.
 Evolution strategies (ES) are stochastic, derivative-free methods for numerical optimization of non-convex continuous optimization problems.
 But it seems a pity that it ignores the built-in differentiablity of objective function in the context of neural network training.
 Therefore, the aim of this project is to integrate the information of gradient, find a better way to adjust the moving of particles in CMA-ES, get more guarantee of reaching global optimum with reasonable time cost.

-Also, based on my previous background, the methodology used in this project relies more on getting insights of optimisation method by \textbf{visualization}.
+Also, based on my previous background, the methodology used in this project relies more on getting insights of optimisation method by $\textbf{visualization}$.
 Works will be more based on coding, testing, numerical experiments rather than theoretical proof.
 But I will combine some theoretical reasoning when necessary.

-\section{Progress}
+$\section{Progress}$
-To simplify the development of new/improved optimisation method, we choose to begin with some common test functions of optimisation method as benchmark. \href{https://en.wikipedia.org/wiki/Ackley_function}{Ackley}  function is used in the first few weeks.
-Now I change to the other items on the \href{https://www.sfu.ca/~ssurjano/optimization.html}{list}.
+To simplify the development of new/improved optimisation method, we choose to begin with some common test functions of optimisation method as benchmark. $\href{https://en.wikipedia.org/wiki/Ackley_function}{Ackley}$  function is used in the first few weeks.
+Now I change to the other items on the $\href{https://www.sfu.ca/~ssurjano/optimization.html}{list}$.

 Week 1,2: